zju3dv/LoFTR/README.md

 <details>
   <summary>[Requirements for LoFTR-OT]</summary>

   We use the code from [SuperGluePretrainedNetwork](https://github.com/magicleap/SuperGluePretrainedNetwork) for optimal transport.
-However, we can't provide the code directly due to its LICENSE.
-We recommend downloading it instead.
+However, we can't provide the code directly due its strict LICENSE requirements.
+We recommend downloading it with the following command instead.

   ```shell
   cd src/loftr/utils